CERT-Polska/n6/docs/src/install_and_conf/step_by_step/installation.md

 ## New *Virtual Environment*

 Create a new Python *virtual environment*...
-Let its name be `env_py3k` (for the purposes of this guide):
+Let its name, for the purposes of this guide, be `env_py3k`:

 ```bash
 python3.11 -m venv env_py3k
 ```

-...then, activate it:
+Then, activate it:

 ```bash
 source ./env_py3k/bin/activate